 Read this article in EN?

 If you want to start selling online, you’ll have lots of different options on how to start.
-For those of you who want to start an eCommerce business from scratch, it might be interesting to start a business on Amazon or on eBay.
+For those of you who want to start an eCommerce business from scratch, it might be interesting to start selling on Amazon or on eBay.

 Alternatively, you could set up your own online shop and try to close your first sales.